-This is a picture of the class being taught by Andrew, a computer science student at Ndejje University Kampala.
+The computer course is taught by Andrew, a computer science student at Ndejje University Kampala (photo).

 Therefore it is important to put in some extra effort to prepare the children to be successful future employees.
 Most employers require basic skills in the use of computers, since a digital way of working is now common in many areas.
 After all, this makes everyday work much easier, faster, cheaper and information can be stored and passed on without problems.
 In order to ensure exactly this preparation for the job market, we had the idea to start a computer course.
 The course started with 8 children who already attend secondary schools.
 It takes place every Saturday from morning to evening.
 On arrival, the children register at the office, then the lessons begin.
 This is divided into two blocks: First there is the theoretical part and after lunch the practical part of the course.